na-na-hi/renget/archive/iftod.md

 \>His seed pours on the ground, yours marks his depths
 \>No matter what you do, he now follows you around
 \>He keeps inviting you to breed him, licking your crotch insistantly, presenting his tailhole, or spreaing his slit
-\>You realised he gave up on his alpha AND male status just so he could be fucked, and satisfy his new Alpha in the process
+\>You realised he gave up on his alpha AND male status just so he could be fucked, and satisfy his new Alpha in the process%%

 ===================================

 >Rath ain't got no hands, how else is he going to rub someone off and maintain his ever-so-important dominance?

-\>fighting a Rathalos in his nest
+%darkgreen%\>fighting a Rathalos in his nest
 \>time your dodge wrong and get pinned down by him, your weapon flying out of your hands
 \>on your back with the massive wyvern's crushing weight atop you as it roars in your face, embers of flame licking out at you
 \>you start saying your prayers as you realize you're monster chow